Building An Astro Imaging Quality Meter

 Forecasts lie.
 Not always, and not maliciously, but enough that every suburban astrophotographer has lived the same moment: you check the seeing prediction, haul the gear outside, and discover you can barely see Vega.
 The forecast said average.
 Your eyes say otherwise.
 There is no instrument on your table that settles the argument — no single number that takes what the sky is actually doing right now and tells you whether it is worth setting up.

 The Astro Imaging Quality meter is my answer to that problem.
 It started as a simpler question — can I build a sky quality meter that reads directly in Bortle class? — and grew into something more useful: a handheld instrument that measures sky brightness in real time, factors in atmospheric seeing and transparency, and combines all three into a single composite score from 0 to 100.
 The AIQ score.
+It is a citizen science instrument — designed and calibrated to contribute real, ground-truth sky quality data from a site that is genuinely underrepresented in the literature.
+Most SQM data comes from dark sky preserves.
+This one comes from 70 feet from my front door, wedged between Chicago and O'Hare.

 What It Measures